Directed and multi-directed animals on the king's lattice: Animals in the king's lattice and heaps of segments

 We prove by induction the following two statements: for every connected heap~$H$, there exists a unique (up to a vertical translation) multi-directed pre-animal~$A$ such that $\pi(A) = H$; moreover, the pre-animal~$A$ is an animal.

 Let $H$ be a connected heap.
-If $H$ is reduced to a single polymer, the result is obvious.
-Otherwise, let $\beta$ be a maximal polymer of~$H$.
-Write $H = H'\beta$ and let $H_1,\dotsc,H_k$ be the connected components of the heap~$H'$, from left to right.
+If $H$ is reduced to a single segment, the result is obvious.
+Otherwise, let $\sigma$ be a maximal segment of~$H$.
+Write $H = H'\sigma$ and let $H_1,\dotsc,H_k$ be the connected components of the heap~$H'$, from left to right.
 Assume that $A$ is a multi-directed pre-animal such that $\pi(A) = H$.
-The pre-animal~$A$ is thus composed of a segment~$B$ such that $\pi(B) = \beta$ and pre-animals $A_1,\dotsc,A_k$, the respective projections of which are $H_1,\dotsc,H_k$.
+The pre-animal~$A$ is thus composed of a segment~$S$ such that $\pi(S) = \sigma$ and pre-animals $A_1,\dotsc,A_k$ with respective projections $H_1,\dotsc,H_k$.

-As the polymer $\beta$ is maximal, no directed path visiting a site of~$B$ can reach a site not in~$B$.
+As the segment $\sigma$ is maximal, no directed path visiting a site of~$S$ can end in a site not in~$S$.
 Moreover, all the sources and keystones of the pre-animals $A_1,\dotsc,A_k$ are also sources and keystones of the pre-animal~$A$.
 As $A$ is multi-directed, this forces all the $A_i$'s to be multi-directed.
 By the induction hypothesis, all the $A_i$'s are thus uniquely determined up to a vertical translation and are multi-directed animals.
-We now distinguish two cases. \begin{itemize} \item We have $k = 1$.
-By the first condition of Definition~\ref{def:multi}, the segment~$B$ is connected to a source of~$A_1$.
-This forces $A_1$ to touch~$B$ and uniquely determines the pre-animal~$A$; moreover, this means that $A$ is an animal. \item We have $k\ge2$.
-In this case, the segment~$B$ contains $k-1$ keystones, located between the animals $A_i$ and $A_{i+1}$ for $i = 1,\dotsc,k-1$.
-By the second condition of Definition~\ref{def:multi}, every animal $A_i$, for $i = 1,\dotsc,k$, contains a source $s_i$ such that $B$ is connected to $s_i$.
-This forces the animals~$A_i$ to touch the segment~$B$.
-The pre-animal~$A$ is thus uniquely determined and is an animal. \end{itemize} The proof is illustrated in Figure~\ref{fig:connected}. \end{proof}
+We now distinguish two cases. \begin{enumerate} \item We have $k = 1$.
+By the first condition of Definition~\ref{def:multi}, the segment~$S$ is connected to a source of~$A_1$.
+This forces $A_1$ to touch~$S$ and uniquely determines the pre-animal~$A$; moreover, this means that $A$ is an animal. \item We have $k\ge2$.
+In this case, the segment~$S$ contains $k-1$ keystones, located between the animals $A_i$ and $A_{i+1}$ for $i = 1,\dotsc,k-1$.
+Applying the second condition of Definition~\ref{def:multi} to these keystones shows that every animal $A_i$, for $i = 1,\dotsc,k$, contains a source $s_i$ such that $S$ is connected to $s_i$.
+This forces the animals~$A_i$ to touch the segment~$S$.
+The pre-animal~$A$ is thus uniquely determined and is an animal. \end{enumerate} The proof is illustrated in Figure~\ref{fig:connected}. \end{proof}

-The definition of multi-directed animals can be used in the directed square and triangular lattices; moreover, the proof of Proposition~\ref{prop:multi} also works on connected heaps of dimers.
-Since Bousquet-Mélou and Rechnitzer's multi-directed animals are also in bijection with connected heaps \cite{rechnitzer}, this means that they have the same enumeration.
-Our definition of multi-directed animals has the advantage of being more intrinsic; moreover, it has a vertical symmetry, which was not the case with Bousquet-Mélou and Rechnitzer's.
+Bousquet-Mélou and Rechnitzer defined multi-directed animals in the square and triangular lattices and showed that they are in bijection to \emph{connected heaps of dimers} \cite{rechnitzer}.
+Applying Definition~\ref{def:multi} to those lattices leads to a slightly different (but equinumerous) class of animals.
+Our definition of multi-directed animals has the advantages of being more intrinsic and having a vertical symmetry.